 The head of an offering unit or a designated faculty member in the unit prepares the appropriate SCCA forms for department, college, and Senate action, in accord with both college and Senate curricular procedures and requirements.

-Curricular terms, used throughout the document are explained in the Glossary; this appendix contains also a number of terms introduced by the Senate Legislation on General Education of December 2, 1997, and defined by the General Education Implementation Committee in the summer of 1998.
+Curricular terminology, used throughout the document are explained in the Glossary; this appendix contains also terminology introduced by the Senate Legislation on General Education of December 2, 1997, and defined by the General Education Implementation Committee in the summer of 1998.

 After approval by the offering unit, the appropriate SCCA proposal forms are reviewed and approved by the college curricular affairs committee, noted by the college SCCA representative, approved by the dean of the college, and forwarded to the Senate Office.
 While internal procedures may vary from college to college, SCCA recommends that all colleges establish a curricular affairs committee or its equivalent to review course and major/option/minor proposals.
 The college committee should evaluate proposals both academically and in relation to Senate requirements outlined in this Guide to Curricular Procedures.

-The college committee may approve, reject, or ask for revisions in the proposal.
+The college committee may approve, deny, or ask for revisions in the proposal.
 It may also require additional consultation outside the offering unit.

 The college representative to SCCA, who should also be a member of the college curricular affairs committee or its equivalent, must review and sign all final proposals before forwarding them to the dean of the college.
 Administrative approval is indicated by the dean's signature on the proposal.
 Following approval by the dean, proposals are forwarded to the University Curriculum Coordinator at the Senate Office.

-SCCA meets regularly, usually once a month from September to May.
-SCCA may reject, hold, or refer a proposal back to the offering unit for additional information before taking action.
+SCCA meets regularly, six times per academic year from August to April.
+SCCA may deny, hold, or refer a proposal back to the offering unit for additional information before taking action.
 In all cases, the offering unit will be informed of the committee action.